aelillie/ReRide_Platform/README.md

   <li>Change settings allows the user to change login id.
 </ol>

+The source code is copied to the folder "sourcecode - copy" for easy navigation.
 ## Peripheral
 Contains code for a Genuino (Arduino 101) device, publishing data through BLE as the peripheral role.
 Flex_sensor.ino is used as the primary test client.
 Environmental Sensing is used as the GATT service, as this contains the Apparent Wind Direction characteristic, which exactly allows integers represented as degress between 0 and 360, which is compliant with the flex sensor used throughout the project.